 Need for Psychiatric Rehabilitation

 It is estimated that about 7% of the population suffers from mental disorders.
-Adding together all major and minor psychiatric disorders the life time prevalence would be 25%.
-According to India’s National Commission on Macroeconomics and health report 2005, the prevalence of serious mental illnesses in Indian population is nearly 6.5% which roughly amounts to 71 million people (78 million in 2011).
-By the year 2020, the burden of neuropsychiatric disorders would rise from the current 10.5% to 15%.
-Besides active treatment of the clients with mental illnesses, most often have rehabilitation needs to reintegrate back into the social mainstream.
-The focus on recovery oriented practices and services are as important if not more, for the clients with mental illnesses and their family members.
-This is recognized by the proposed Mental Health Care Act and Right of Persons with Disability Act which have accessible rehabilitation as one of their tenets.
+Adding together all major and minor psychiatric disorders the life time prevalence would be about 25%.
+According to the National Mental Health Survey 2015-16, the prevalence of those currently suffering from mental illnesses, excluding tobacco use disorders, in the adult Indian population is nearly 10.6% which roughly amounts to 150 million Indians.
+In the same survey, nearly 1.9% of the population were affected with severe mental disorders in their lifetime and 0.8% were identified to be currently affected with a severe mental disorder.
+By the year 2020, the burden of neuropsychiatric disorders worldwide would rise from the current 10.5% to 15%.
+In addition to treatment with using pharmacological and non-pharmacological methods, most have rehabilitation needs in order to reintegrate back into the social mainstream.
+The focus on recovery-oriented practices and services are as important, if not more, for the persons with mental illnesses, as it is for their family caregivers.
+This is recognized by the recent Mental Health Care Act – 2017 and Rights of Persons with Disability Act – 2016, which have accessible rehabilitation as one of their tenets.

-Generally, rehabilitation is considered last option when nothing else works.
 Over the years, emphasis in psychiatric rehabilitation has shifted from “just keeping patients occupied” to “recovery for community reintegration”.
-Hence, our services are called as “Recovery Oriented Services (ROSeS)”
+Hence, we consider our services as “Recovery Oriented Services (ROSeS)”

 The aim of the team is to provide services beyond recovery from symptoms of psychiatric disorder.